Suko/Docs/!KEYDOCS README FIRST!/FAQs.md

 You don't need anyone's permission to talk about Morpheus or add value as a Contributor.
 It's all built publicly.

 **Where can I get more information about Morpheus?**
-This FAQ is the best start and Morpheus [Whitepaper](https://github.com/antonbosss/Docs/blob/main/!KEYDOCS%20README%20FIRST!/WhitePaper.md) next.
+This FAQ is the best start, and Morpheus [Whitepaper](https://github.com/MorpheusAIs/Docs/blob/main/!KEYDOCS%20README%20FIRST!/WhitePaper.md) next.

 ## MOR TOKEN AND LIQUIDITY